-A key role of the Division for Perinatal, Early Childhood, and Special Health Needs is to keep health care providers and consumers informed about the complex system that families rely on to finance health care for children with disabilities or chronic illnesses.
+A key role of the Division for Children & Youth with Special Health Needs is to keep health care providers and consumers informed about the complex system that families rely on to finance health care for children with disabilities or chronic illnesses.
 The Public Benefits Specialist provides up-to-date training and information as federal and state laws and regulations change.

 Telephone consultation, information and referral is available statewide on public benefit and health financing programs through a toll-free number, 1-800-882-1435.